 The Pensions Act 2004 introduced new requirements with regard to Member Nominated Trustees and requires that at least one-third of the Trustee Directors must be nominated by Scheme members.
-Since the previous year end, Jon Herzberg ceased to be eligible as the deferred Member Nominated Trustee when he elected to draw his pension.
-The Company was happy to appoint him as its representative.

 During the year the Trustee met regularly to review the management of the Scheme and to monitor the performance of the investment managers, administrators and advisers.